hectortav/ebay-clone/README.md

-# Ebay Clone (Restful API)
+# Ebay Clone (REST API)

-Auction website with a Restful API.
+Auction website with a REST API.
 Made using MongoDB, Express.js, AngularJS and Node.js.

 ## Usage